Updated December 2023

 Shampoo and conditioner

 I started using solid shampoos when I first moved to Mongolia.
-I came across this brand “La Perla” and they are one of the best solid shampoos I have ever tried.
-They also happen to be vegan.
-While I totally recommend this product, they are made in Mongolia where I locally buy them.
-I recommend that you also find a local or regional brand if you can.
+I came across a brand named “La Perla” and they are one of the best solid shampoos I have ever tried.
+Nowadays you can find solid shampoo in supermarkets but you can try to find them online or in specialty shops such as Lush.

 Soap and cream bars

 An extra benefit of using soap bars as opposed to shower gel is that you waste less product because it is easier to use only the amount you need.
-I have recently seen a very cool concept, a soap bar inside a woolen pouch that serves as a sponge.
-My favourites are from Mongolian brand L’hamour and this local Spanish business.
+You can find soap bars inside a beautiful woollen pouch that serves as a sponge.
+Additionally, there are also very versatile soap bags.

 Natural body cleaners or exfoliators

 A natural sponge or loofah are two biodegradable alternatives to synthetic counterparts.
-Another sustainable option would be reusable cotton cleaning pads or an antibacterial washcloth that you can use as makeup removers, too.
+Another sustainable option would be reusable cotton pads or a washcloth made from organic cotton that you can use as makeup removers, too.

 Toothpaste tablets and bamboo toothbrush